et-hicks/pythonpongai/README.md

 #### Training the Pong agent

 Flip on the `--pong-train` flag to launch a lightweight REINFORCE trainer that builds a four-layer feed-forward network with two hidden layers (64 and 32 units with ReLU).
-The model ingests a normalized `(4,)` state vector containing the paddle's top and bottom positions, the current score differential, and the ball's vertical position, and emits unnormalized logits for the two discrete actions (`move_up`, `move_down`).
+The model ingests a normalized `(6,)` state vector containing your paddle's top/bottom, the opponent paddle's top/bottom, the current score differential, and the ball's vertical position, and emits unnormalized logits for the two discrete actions (`move_up`, `move_down`).
 The trainer can run on CPU or GPU (set via `--device`) and saves a standard `state_dict` when `--pong-checkpoint` is provided.

 ```bash
 python -m seeking.main --mode pong --pong-train --episodes 500 --lr 5e-4 --pong-checkpoint pong_policy.pt